How do doctors diagnose multiple endocrine neoplasia type 2 (MEN2)?

 - Medications to manage hormonal imbalances resulting from partial or complete removal of an endocrine gland

 - For children with MEN2 who have a higher risk of developing MTC, a thyroidectomy (removal of the thyroid gland).
 Whether this is necessary and the timing of surgery depends on the specific mutation in the RET gene, blood tests for calcitonin and carcinoembryonic antigen (the two proteins associated with MTC) and thyroid ultrasound results.
-With certain mutations, your doctor may recommend that your child have a thyroidectomy before the tumor develops.
-With other mutations, the doctor may recommend that you wait, with close monitoring by your child's care team using blood tests and thyroid ultrasound examinations.
+If you choose, your child can have a thyroidectomy before tumors start to develop.
+You can also choose to wait (with close monitoring by your child’s care team) for blood tests and a thyroid ultrasound to determine whether a tumor has developed.
 If the thyroid is removed, your child needs to take a thyroid hormone replacement pill for the rest of their lives.
+Once MTC spreads, it is difficult to cure.

 - Removal of the affected parathyroid gland (gland located behind the thyroid in the neck).
 Hyperparathyroidism is associated with increased calcium in the blood and urine and an elevated (higher than usual) or normal parathyroid hormone level.
-Phosphorus levels are low.
 To determine which parathyroid gland is enlarged, a neck ultrasound or scan may be done.

-- Annual blood and urine tests to monitor levels of certain hormones made by the adrenal glands.
+- Annual blood and urine tests to monitor symptoms and elevated epinephrine and related hormone levels.
 Epinephrine (also called adrenaline) is a stress hormone made by the adrenal glands.
 Pheochromocytomas are adrenal tumors created from the cells that produce epinephrine.
 Doctors can detect these tumors based on symptoms and elevated epinephrine-related hormone levels in blood or urine.
 Annual blood and urine screening allows tumors to be diagnosed earlier and when they are smaller.
 This may allow only one part of the adrenal gland to be removed instead of all of it.

 - Medication to control blood pressure before surgery and adrenal hormone replacement therapy after surgery.

-A risk associated with thyroid or parathyroid surgery is related to the presence of an undiagnosed pheochromocytoma.
-Before surgery, children with MEN2 should be screened and treated for a pheochromocytoma.
-This can help avoid the risk of malignant hypertension (severe high blood pressure) during surgery.
-Medications before surgery can help control blood pressure before, during and after surgery.
+A risk associated with thyroid or parathyroid surgery are undiagnosed adrenal tumors.
+Before surgery, children with MEN2 should be screened for a pheochromocytoma.
+This can help avoid the risk of undiagnosed adrenal tumors that cause malignant hypertension (severe high blood pressure) during surgery.
+Medications can help control blood pressure before, during and after surgery.

 Children with MEN2 need follow-up care and screening for the remainder of their lives.
-They should also be screened every year for pheochromocytoma and hyperparathyroidism.
+They should also be screened every year for pheochromocytoma and hyperparathyroidism, even after removal of the thyroid gland.

-If your child has a thyroidectomy for MCT, they will need physical exams and tests every 3-6 months initially.
-Follow-up exams can usually be done yearly.
+If your child has a thyroidectomy for MCT, they will need physical exams and tests every 3-6 months.
+Follow-up exams can be done yearly if your child’s symptoms get better over an extended period.

 MGHfC has a very skilled team of pediatric endocrinologists and endocrine surgeons to help take care of children with MEN2 and its associated tumors.
 We provide multidisciplinary, family-centered and comprehensive care to our patients with MEN2.